Soldan family: Origins

+The historical connection of the Soldan family is vividly illustrated by Sadok Seli Soltan, also known as Johann Soldan.
+Born around 1270, he was baptized as a Christian in 1305.
+His epitaph, located in the Johanniskirche in Brackenheim, reads:

+“Johannes Soldan moritur anno Christi MCCCXXVIII. / Soldan hic primus moritur Christianus, / Qui Turcico nomine & patria natus, / Sanguine sed Christi hic publice lotus, / Fide, vita, morte sic pie sepultus."

+This inscription highlights his Turkish origins and conversion to Christianity.
+The Soldan family's lineage reflects the broader historical narrative of the Seljuks, who established Turkish influence in Anatolia during the 11th to 14th centuries.

 The family is mentioned for the first time in Romanian documents in a charter from 22 September 1411, when the sons of Soldan the Old receive from the prince of Moldavia important feudal domains on the Șomuz valley.
 In the charter, Alexander the Good offers to Peter Soldan, his wife (the daughter of boyar Ghiulea Capitaneus, captain of the Moldavian army) and to his brother, Miclaus, the Tatar slave villages at Tamârtășăuți on the Șomuz.
 The estate is called from that moment onwards Șoldănești.
 At the same time, Peter and Miclaus Soldan are the first known slave owners in Moldavia in Wallachia.
 Later on, the family receives numerous privileges and lands, holding estates in Neamț, Suceava, Botoșani and Bessarabia.

 Nicolae Iorga believes that the Soldan family were originally Hungarian nobles who settled in Moldavia from Transylvania together with the first prince of independent Moldavia, Bogdan I, and then Romanised their name.
 Historians Radu Rosetti and Gheorghe Ghibănescu also argue that in the charter from 1411 the family name is written before the first name, this being a custom only in Hungarian documents.
 Moreover, the first name of Peter’s brother, Miclaus, could come from the Hungarian form of Nicholas, which is Miklós.
 Rosetti is thus convinced that the Soldans were Hungarians from the Maramureș region.
 However, noble families with the name Soldan can also be found in Prussia and Sweden, so a possible German origin of the family should not be excluded.
 The family might have first become Hungarian in Maramureș and then Romanian in Moldavia.

 The family’s seal and coat of arms is represented by a lion.